wclaybaugh/2017/topics.md

 ### Bootstrapping
-- Booststrapping: Simulating new samples of data
+- [Booststrapping: Simulating new samples of data] (wiki/bootstrap.html)
 - Bootstrapping to get a sampling distribution, confidence interval, or p value